fuzzymfx/fuzzymfx.github.io/content/current.md

   - ~~Improve the alignment of segments of text.~~
 - ~~Implement running code blocks on separate threads and displaying results in the current console.~~

 I am done with most of what I had planned for Dough.
 Check out the entire [TODO list here](https://github.com/fuzzymfx/dough/blob/main/README.md#contributing).
-I will be picking up a few of the tasks from the list and will finish them off before handing this out to the community.
-The important ones, involving the hot reload, parallele thread spawing with code running, and multi-line syntax, etc. are still pending.
-I would want people to contribute to the ones pending, thus making this a more robust open-source project.
+I want peers to contribute to the pending issues making this a more robust open-source project.

+**Feb**

+On a personal trajectory, [Srijan](https://injuly.in) and I have identified a pain point in the developer/ consumer tooling space.
+We are working on a solution to solve it.
+We are still in the early stages of the product, and I will be sharing more details soon.
+The codename for the project is *'Hoid'*.
+Hoid has a lot of moving parts.
+I am focused on the market research now.
+I believe that tech has become a commodity.
+There isn't anything that you cannot build using tech anymore.
+Money is in solving the right set of problems.

+To give a sneak into Hoid, here are some of the things that I am working on:

+- content recommendation engine
+- search engine using vectors
+- content aggregation
+- bookmarks, and TL;DR

+Meanwhile, I am exploring esoteric programming languages, and also planning to build a distributed file system in Rust.

-Meanwhile, I stumbled upon [Substack](https://substack.com/), a platform for independent writers.
+I stumbled upon [Substack](https://substack.com/), a platform for independent writers.
 I will be writing on substack as well.
 This **does not change** the fact that this will still be my primary blog.

 <div id="substack-feed-embed"></div>
 <script>